Majorization via positivity of Jack and Macdonald polynomial differences: Jack polynomial differences and the Muirhead semiring

 \section{Jack polynomial differences and the Muirhead semiring}

-In this section we prove \cref{conj:CGS-J} (i.e., that $\lambda\m\mu \implies$ \cref{eqn:CGS-J}) in some more cases.
-In fact, we prove a stronger version of the conjecture, in which positivity is replaced by sums of Muirhead differences (which are positive by Muirhead's inequality).
+In this section we prove \cref{conj:CGS-J} (i.e., that $\lambda\m\mu \Rightarrow$ \cref{eqn:CGS-J}) in some more cases.
+In fact, we prove a stronger version of the conjecture, in which evaluation positivity is replaced by sums and products of Muirhead differences (which are positive by Muirhead's inequality).